1 Samuel 19 – David Flees from Saul

 e.
 Then Saul sought to pin David to the wall with the spear: Saul wavered from his change of heart and broke his oath to not kill David.
 All of that was thrown away as easily as the spear was thrown.
 But it didn’t “just happen.”
 Saul was unprepared to handle temptation, unprepared to handle spiritual attack, and had the opportunity to sin close at hand.
 Most of us will trip up under those circumstances.

 g.
-So David fled and escaped that night: David never returned to the palace until he was the king of Israel – some 20 years later!
+So David fled and escaped that night: David never returned to the palace until he was the king of Israel – perhaps some 15 years later!
 From now until the day Saul dies David lives as a fugitive.

 B. David flees from Saul.